MarkLorens/ADABali-SoloChallenge-Submission/README.md

 ## Credits

-Built by the team behind *Kessler's Little Helper*.
+Built by...
+Me!
 Design direction and deliverables tracked in the team's shared design docs (storyboard, core-loop, and visual-pillar passes); this README summarizes the "why" behind what's in the scene so far.